cimt-ag/data_vault_pipelinedescription/documentation/Reference_of_model_profile_syntax.md

 **table_key_hash_encoding**
 (mandatory)<br>
 Name of the method to encode the hash value.
 This can be "binary" (default) or any other method supported by the database and implementation of the staging.
-Recommended values are common lowercase names of encoding methods: (binary, hex, base64)
+Recommended values are common lowercase names of methods for encoding binary values: (binary, hex, base64)
 <br>*Example: base64*

 **hash_concatenation_seperator**